Caleb Lawson begins his seventh season as a full-time assistant men’s basketball coach and ninth overall at Washington University in St. Louis.

 He was also an assistant coach at Washington University during the 2006-07 season.
 In his six seasons on Mark Edwards’ staff, the Bears have compiled a 132-36 (.786) record, captured four UAA championships, made three trips to the Final Four, and won the 2009 NCAA Division III National Championship.

-Lawson also spent three years as an assistant coach at Maryville University and won two St. Louis Intercollegiate Athletic Conference (SLIAC) Tournament Championships and participated in two NCAA Tournaments.
+Lawson also spent three years as an assistant coach at Maryville University, winning two St. Louis Intercollegiate Athletic Conference (SLIAC) Tournament Championships and participating in two NCAA Tournaments.